 What is coral ?

-To understand how ocean acidifcation may affect these organisms we must first understand what coral actually is.
-To do this we shall look at its structure.
+To understand how ocean acidification affects these organisms we must first understand what coral is.
 Coral, primarily stony coral (scleractinian) is composed of calcium carbonate, this is a material the organisms can produce from calcite and aragonite.
 The structure formed from this material encases the coral polyp (the organism itself) providing the organism with protection from predators and other marine stresses.
-Fully formed coral we see in the ocean can consist of a massive amount of polyps all living together in one calcium carbonate structure.
-Due to the effects of ocean acidifcation the substances coral need are declining meaning these organisms will find it harder and harder to produce their calcium carbonate skeletal structures.
+Fully formed coral we see in the ocean can consist of a large number of polyps all living together in one calcium carbonate structure.
+Due to the effects of ocean acidification the substances coral need are rapidly declining meaning these organisms will find it harder and harder to produce their calcium carbonate skeletal structures.

 Effect of Ocean acidification on coral

-Recently major research has gone into how ocean acidification will effect coral species, one specific area being the calcification rate of coral.
+Recently major research has gone into how ocean acidification will affect coral species, one specific area being the calcification rate of coral.
 Calcification rate is the rate at which a polyp can produce calcium carbonate from calcite and aragonite, scleractinian coral being capable of producing a large amount of calcium carbonate making them perfect candidates for such research.
 Due to calcite and aragonite saturation decreasing with increased acidity, it is believed production of calcium carbonate in coral will decrease, decreasing calcification rates.
 This decrease in calcification has been monitored during scientific investigation in many coral species including Acropora.sp and Stylophora pistillata (Cauliflower coral).
-Reports from the early 2000’s suggest within the 21st century we will start to witness decreased calcification all over the world.
+Reports from the early 2000’s suggest within the 21st century we will start to witness decreased calcification of 40% due to ocean acidification.
 With decreased calcification in coral we will also see a decrease in the size with coral species becoming stunted due to lack of calcium carbonate production.
 This was shown in a study performed in 1999 where homotypic coral Porites compressa was placed under two pH levels 8 and 7.2 to simulate increase ocean acidification.
 It was found that the growth rate of coral subjected to pH 7.2 was significantly lower by half the growth rate of coral subjected to pH 8, providing evidence towards ocean acidification negatively affecting growth rates.
-Overall in the future we will see a decrease in coral diversity, population and overall fitness of coral reefs and individual coral species due to rising CO² levels and acidity of our oceans.
-Although this seems to be the case with the majority of coral species, recent findings have shown some species of coral may eventually be able to acclimate (Adapt) to the increased Ocean acidification over time allowing certain species to thrive while others decline. therefore we may not lose all coral species but the diversity of our reefs will surely decline.
+Overall in the future we will see a decrease in coral diversity, population and overall fitness of coral reefs and individual coral species due to rising CO2 levels and acidity of our oceans.
+Although this seems to be the case with the majority of coral species, recent findings have shown some species of coral may eventually be able to acclimate (Adapt) to the increased Ocean acidification over long term exposure, allowing certain species to thrive while others decline.
+Therefore, we may not lose all coral species, but the diversity of our reefs will surely decline.
 One recent study from 2012 suggests the cold-water coral species Laphelia pertusa can acclimate to long exposure to increasingly acidic environments.
 During the study high CO2 effects were tested on for both short term (1 week) and long term (6 months) exposures, short term exposure resulted in a decline of 26-29% in calcification rates with a pH decrease of 0.1, whilst long term exposure resulted in a constant considerably high calcification rate.
 This provide some fairly recent evidence to support the idea that some coral species may be able to acclimate to increased ocean acidification.

-In general the majority of coral species on this planet will be affected by ocean acidification either from understaturation of necessary materials to build their calcium carbonate structure or the lose of their symbiotic partners who are detrimental to providing colonies with enough nutrients to thrive.
-Some species may be able to adapt to the quickly changing environment but this will be at the cost of the amazing diversity we have in our oceans if measures are not put in place to combat ocean acidification.
+In general, the majority of coral species on this planet will be affected by ocean acidification either from understaturation of necessary materials to build their calcium carbonate structure or the loss of their symbiotic partners who are detrimental to providing colonies with enough nutrients to thrive.
+Some species may be able to adapt to the quickly changing environment, but this will be at the cost of the amazing diversity we have in our oceans if measures are not put in place to combat ocean acidification.